About the award

 - Students will be mentored by the supervisor usually within the context of the supervisor’s or the student’s existing research or creative activity project

 - The award does not translate into hours of work.
 It is an award and not a research assistantship.
-We recommend that the supervisor consider this opportunity much more in terms of what the student will learn (a learning contract) than a work contract would not be appropriate in this context.
+We recommend that the supervisor uses the opportunity as a focus on student learning (a learning contract).
+A work contract would not be appropriate in this context.

 Please check with your department/school about your application deadline.
 Your department/school will submit nominations to LTSI by July 31, 2023.